 10 Former NFL Players Charged With Defrauding League's Health Care Program

-Federal prosecutors are charging 10 former NFL players accused of defrauding the league's health care program, resulting in payouts of $3.4 million for medical equipment they allegedly never purchased.
+Federal prosecutors are charging 10 former NFL players accused of defrauding the league's health care program, resulting in payouts totaling $3.4 million for medical equipment they allegedly never purchased.

 Former Washington Redskins running back Clinton Portis is among those accused, along with his former teammates Robert McCune and John Eubanks.
 The other former players charged are Tamarick Vanover from the Kansas City Chiefs, Ceandris Brown from the Houston Texans, Carlos Rogers from the Washington Redskins, James Butler of the New York Giants, Frederick Bennett of the Houston Texans, Correll Buckhalter of the Philadelphia Eagles, and Etric Pruitt of the Seattle Seahawks.